amluto/CommonHV/commonhv.md

 (EBX, ECX, EDX) == signature, although whether this is required is left to the specification associated with the given signature.

+CPUID.4F000001H.0H.EAX contains the number of interface tuples.
+CPUID.4F000001H.0H.EBX, CPUID.4F000001H.0H.ECX, and CPUID.4F000001H.0H.EDX
+are reserved.

-If the list contains N tuples, then, for each 0 <= i < N:
+If the list contains N tuples, then, for each 1 < i <= N:

   * CPUID.4F000001H.i.EBX, CPUID.4F000001H.i.ECX, and CPUID.4F000001H.i.EDX
     are the signature.
   * CPUID.4F000001H.i.EAX is the location.

-CPUID with EAX = 0x4F000001 and ECX >= N MUST return all zeros.

 To the extent that the hypervisor prefers a given interface, it should specify that interface earlier in the list.
 For example, KVM might place